 - Soil kept too moist.
 If the potting mix is constantly wet, oxygen can’t reach the roots which, unable to breathe, start to die.
 Then root rot sets in.
 This is a disease caused by various pathogens—Pythium, Phytophthora, Rhizoctonia, Fusarium, etc.—whose spores lie dormant in most soils, ready to spring into action whenever root cells start to suffer.
 The disease then spreads from the dying roots to living ones, killing them in turn.
 Obviously, without roots or with fewer roots, the plant can no longer correctly hydrate itself, even if the soil is soaking in moisture, and its stems begin to shrivel.
 It reminds me of The Rime of the Ancient Mariner: “water, water everywhere, nor any drop to drink!”

 - Mineral salt buildup.
 Over time, usually over several to many years, salts accumulate in any houseplant’s potting soil.
 They’re present in small quantities in the water you apply and in even greater quantities in fertilizer.
 When they increase too much, there comes a point where the soil contains more salts than do the roots.
 Water will then flow from the plant into the surrounding soil to dilute the concentration (this is called osmosis) rather than from the soil into the plant.
 As a result, the roots lack water and start to die.
 Often, the accumulation of salts in the soil is accompanied by a whitish or yellowish crust on the rim of the pot or even on the stem of the plant.
-Epiphytic plants such as seasonal cactus are especially susceptible to mineral salt damage.
+Epiphytic plants such as holiday cactus are especially susceptible to mineral salt damage.

 Change the Soil to Save Your Plants